Teichlab/thymus_spatial_atlas/README.txt

+# Human Thymus Spatial Atlas

-This repository hold all computational components of the human thymus spatial atlas by Yayon, Kedlian and Boehme et al 2023. if you have any issues feel free to add comments and suggestions. we are working on the complete data release soon and the link and metadata would appear here shortly.
+This repository holds all the computational components of the Human Thymus Spatial Atlas, a collaborative project by Yayon, Kedlian, Boehme et al., 2023.

+## Contributing

+Your comments and suggestions are highly appreciated.
+Feel free to submit your input through our issues page.

+## Data Release

+Stay tuned for the complete data release.
+Detailed metadata and associated download links will be updated here soon.

+## Citing Our Work

-if you find this useful for your research please cite the preprint here - > cheers
+If you find our work useful for your research, please consider citing our preprint.
+The reference link will be provided shortly.

+Thank you for your interest in our project.
+Cheers!